quaduck-official/rpgtex/README.md

 \usepackage[<options>]{rpg}
 ```

 `rpg` and all of its submodules define custom RPG variants of many standard LaTeX commands --- for example `\RPGChapter` for `\chapter` --- with identical basic usage, but extended package-specific options.
-When used as standalone packages, these do not interfere with the basic commands and they can be used independently in the same document.
+When used as standalone packages, these usually do not interfere with the basic commands and they can be used independently in the same document.

 ### `documentclass`